 Wood and tar

 The wood of the Scots pine is highly sought-after as building material since it, among else, is easy to process.
 Another area of use is the production of pine tar, which used to be an important export product for Sweden.
 Different compounds in the resin inside the pine turns into tar when the material is heated up and put under pressure.
-In the living tree, these compounds serve as a defense against fungi and insects.
+In the living tree, these compounds serve as a defence against fungi and insects.